ahatovicemira/Space-Arcade/README.md

 # Space-Arcade
 A small game made in Unity for one of my college courses.
-If you want to have fun, donwload my project and try out my little game.
+If you want to have fun, download my project and try out my little game.

 ## Play Space-Arcade
 If you just want to play, download the "play Space Arcade" folder and enjoy.